decentralized-identity/presentation-exchange/spec/spec.md

 A common activity between peers in identity systems that feature the ability to generate self-asserted and third-party issued claims is the demand and submission of proofs from a Subject to a Verifier.
 This flow implicitly requires the Subject and Verifier have a known mechanism to facilitate the two primary steps in a proofing exchange: the way Verifiers define the proof requirements, and how Subjects must encode submissions of proof to align with those requirements.

-To address these needs, this Proof Presentation specification codifies the `Proof Definition` data format Verifiers can use to articulate proof requirements, as well as the `Proof Submission` data format Subjects can use to submit proofs in accordance with them.
+To address these needs, this Proof Presentation specification codifies the `Presentation Definition` data format Verifiers can use to articulate proof requirements, as well as the `Presentation Submission` data format Subjects can use to submit proofs in accordance with them.

 This specification does not endeavor to define transport protocols, specific endpoints, or other means for conveying the formatted objects it codifies herein, but it is encouraged that others specifications and projects that do define such mechanisms utilize these data formats within their flows.